xshoji/insomnia-plugin-copy-console-and-response/README.md

 displayCurrentLocalTime: false,
 ```

-When set to `true`, this option adds the local time next to Date headers in GMT format in the timeline output.
+When set to `true`, this option adds the local time next to Date headers in GMT format in the console output.
 This is helpful when you need to see response timestamps in your local timezone rather than just in GMT format.

 Example output when enabled:
 ```